The National Social Work Voter Mobilization Campaign works to integrate nonpartisan voter engagement into social work education and practice.

 The Campaign seeks to :

-- Raise awareness of the importance of voting to social work practice and social policy;
+- Raise awareness of the importance of voting to social work practice and impact;

-- Integrate voter engagement activities into class and field education for all micro and macro students;
+- Integrate voter engagement activities into class and field education for all social work students (micro and macro);

 - Ensure that all the people served by social workers have access to the vote.